 No one was behind me, and my time was up.
 By turning my own head to look back, I think I condemned myself, somehow made the entire thing worse.
 The girls looked me up and down, curling their lips in distaste like they had just swallowed a manicured finger nail.

 You might be asking yourself, what did you do?
 What did you say?
 Did you defend yourself?

 What could I say?
 Consider the situation.
-Here's three girls all dolled up for a Saturday of night of drinking and dancing (I can only assume.
+Here are three girls all dolled up for a Saturday night of drinking and dancing (I can only assume.
 Being thirty-six years old now, married with three kids, I have no idea what humans do for fun.)
 There I was standing with my two daughters, embarrassed and ashamed, accused and condemned in the court of public opinion as an old man-creep.
 Consider my options.
 Tell the truth?
 Oh yeah, honesty's the best policy right.
 Here's how that would sound.